mne-tools/mne-python/doc/getting_started.rst

     >>> stc = mne.minimum_norm.apply_inverse(evoked, inverse,  # doctest: +SKIP
                                              lambda2=1. / 9.)  # Source estimates # doctest: +SKIP

-Check out :ref:`mne_python_tutorial` for a more complete explanation of these steps.
+Check out :ref:`intro_tutorial` for a more complete explanation of these steps.
 Also check out the :ref:`examples-index` for many more examples showing some of the more advanced features of mne-python.